Sumyak-Jain/301DaysOfCode/README.md

 ### Day 114   May 7 , 2020

-**Today's Progress**: done some documentation for IPAM and also completed with  the ADMIN side of car rental system
+**Today's Progress**: done some documentation for our IPAM and also completed with  the ADMIN side of car rental system

 **link:** https://github.com/sumyak/car-rental-system